 This is where problems with the eye muscles or nerves cause the eyes to look in slightly different directions.

 Squints are more common in children but they don't always cause double vision.
-An untreated squint in children under 7 causes a lazy eye instead.
+An untreated squint in children under seven years of age causes a lazy eye instead.

 Squints in adults are sometimes a sign of a more serious condition.